 As of December 2018, employers who don’t pay employment tribunal awards on time will now be named and shamed in press releases on the government website which will also include details of the tribunal award.

-From 6 April 2019, an employer who deliberately, maliciously, negligently or repeatedly breaches a workers’ employment rights may face a 50% uplift in tribunal awards.
-The maximum award is due to increase from £5,000 to £20,000, in line with the penalty for breaches of National Minimum Wage rights.
+As of 6 April 2019, an employer who deliberately, maliciously, negligently or repeatedly breaches a workers’ employment rights may face a 50% uplift in tribunal awards.
+The maximum award has increased from £5,000 to £20,000, in line with the penalty for breaches of National Minimum Wage rights.

 With many of the Plan’s proposals still at the consultation stage or requiring parliamentary approval, we don’t expect any significant law changes to take place until April 2020.

 Uber, Deliveroo and Addison Lee were some of the big names and organisations making headlines in 2018 over legal battles around employment status.
-We are also aware of cases coming up next year that centre on the dilemma of whether those working in the gig-economy are workers or self-employed.
+We are also aware of upcoming cases that centre on the dilemma of whether those working in the gig-economy are workers or self-employed.

 What we know: